bbeckenb/Wealth_and_Budget_App/README.md

 <a name="DashboardFeatures"></a>

 ### Dashboard Features
-The dashboard is designed to be a quick view of the aggregate of all of a User's financial institutions.
+The dashboard is designed to be a quick view of the aggregate of all of a User's Financial Institutions.
 The total holdings, both with and without loans are displayed in the top left of the dashboard.
 The User Model has a method that runs through all of the User instance's Financial Institutions, summing their dollar totals, with a boolean input to signify whether or not to return the sum with loans included (loans are subtracted from the total as they are a dollar amount owed).
 Financial Institutions have a similar method that allows them to run through all of their Accounts and provide a dollar sum with or without loans.
 Both of these values are displayed and color coded (green signifies a positive balance, grey means a $0 balance, red is a negative balance).

 ![Dashboard Dollar View](static/images/readme/DashboardDollarView.png)